List of ancient tribes in Illyria: Maezaei

 Maezaei or Maizaioi or Mazaioi (Μαζαῖοι) were a Pannonian Illyrian tribe.
 The Maezaei had 269 decuriae.

 Andizetes

 The Andizetes, also referred to as Andisetes (Ἀνδιζήτιοι), were a small Pannonian tribe that lived in the territory of present-day Bosnia and Herzegovina.
 Not much is known about this tribe except that it is found on the list of Illyrian tribes that rose against the Roman Empire during the Great Illyrian Revolt.
 The personal name of 'Andes', a variant of the name 'Andis' popular among the Illyrians of southern Pannonia and much of northern Dalmatia (corresponding roughly with modern Bosnia and Herzegovina), may be derived from the name of this tribe.
 They started receiving Roman citizenship during Trajan's rule.
+The Andizetes are the earliest known inhabitants of the modern-day Croatian city of Osijek, which would be captured by the Celtic Scordisci around 350 BC.

 Azali

 The Azali (Ἄζαλοι) were a tribe that inhabited Brigetio (now Szőny) in Noricum, transported there during the Roman conquest from southern Pannonia.
 They had been deported after the 6–9 AD rebellion.
 They, along with the Eravisci, inhabited the Fejér County during the Marcomannic Wars (166–180).
 The civitas azaliorum included the Brigetio legionary fortress and surrounding settlements.